root-foundation/root/README.md

 Future governance structures built upon personal tokens will enable social cohesion through Universal Basic Equity (UBE) that gives everyone a stake in this collective progress.

-In an extreme, post AI world, the outcomes of nations too will be extreme.
+In an extreme, post AGI world, the outcomes of nations too will be extreme.
 The most powerful nation will be orders of magnitude more powerful than the next one, leading to a near absolute economic and cultural domination.
 This is because the nation that adopts personal tokens first will best maximize their growth by unlocking their collective potential.
 Eventually, the winning nation will force everyone else into this economic system.

 A new economic system will emerge upon personal tokens.
 All investing will happen within this system.
 From the _personal token_, we can derive: ai tokens, human tokens, etc. Similarly, from the _network token_, we can derive: company tokens, country tokens (e.g. “USAToken”) and various other sub-network tokens.
 A rich ecosystem of products and services will emerge upon this tokenized framework.